dylkot/cNMF/README.md

 pip install cnmf
 ```

+but note the requirement for scikit-learn version beyond 1.0 and scanpy.

 # Running cNMF

 cNMF can be run from the command line without any parallelization using the example commands below: